pushkar-jat/Insured-mine/README.md

 ## Assignments: <i id="assignments"></i>

 [✅] Develop the below workflow in nodejs for backend development </br>
 [✅] Created the API to upload the attached XLSX/CSV data into MongoDB.
 (It accomplished using worker threads)
 [✅] Created the Search API to find policy info with the help of the username. </br>
 [✅] Created the API to provide aggregated policy by each user.  </br>
 [✅] Implemented real-time monitoring of the Node server's CPU usage, with a system in place to restart the server upon reaching 70% utilization.
 This functionality is achieved through the integration of PM2 and a dedicated script that continuously checks CPU utilization, with PM2 handling the server restarts.</br>
 [✅] Created a post-api in the above server to takes the message, day, and time in body parameters and it inserts that message into DB at that particular day and time.</br>
 [✅] Centralized log monitoring system for complete application using winston</br>
-[✅] Deployed complete application using azure devops bot app service